 Read More: How To Recruit and Hire Top Performers

 The most common incentive programs for PM’s start with a project-level bonus structure, which is based on their ability to increase profitability over budget.
-This system can be used for both General Contractors and Subcontracts alike.
+This system can be used for both General and Trade Contractors.

 Here’s how it works: Once a project is won/awarded, the project’s cost budget is established.
 The cost budget may be taken directly from the estimate, or may need further scrutiny and fine-tuning before being accepted.
 This will depend on your style and methods for estimating.
 Once accepted, the cost budget becomes the initial ‘projection’ of the actual cost to build/perform the work.
 The difference between this cost budget and the contract value is the gross profit.
 For example: